jonase/eastwood/README.md

     $ lein eastwood

-WARNING: If loading your code (particularly test files) causes side effects like writing files, opening connections to servers, modifying databases, etc., running Eastwood on your code will do that, too.
-Eastwood is _no less dangerous_ than loading your code, and should be no more dangerous.
-To confine linting to files in your `:source-paths`, use this command instead:

-    $ lein eastwood "{:namespaces [:source-paths]}"

 ## deps.edn
 If you're using `deps.edn`, you can set options to eastwood linter in a EDN map, like this: